 We survived primarily on C-Rations.
 Some of the “entrées” weren’t too bad, particularly if you had a way to heat them.
 I thought the canned Spaghetti was decent.
 On the other hand, the Ham & Lima beans were absolutely horrible.
 The ingredients had been in the can together for so long the only way you could tell them apart was by their shape.
 And the Lima Beans were incredibly stringy.
 You could chew on that crap for 5 minutes and accomplish nothing.
 Lowest bidder, I’m sure.

-Each C-Ration meal also came with 4 cigarettes, a tin of crackers or pound cake and a few sheets of toilet paper.
+Each C-Ration meal also came with 4 cigarettes, a tin of crackers or pound cake, canned fruit and a few sheets of toilet paper.
 I’m being generous when I say toilet paper.
 It was more like newspaper, but without the news.

 When we were fortunate enough to be based at an American FSB, we could usually mingle in the chow line with the gun crews and infantry.
 The field cooks actually turned out some pretty decent chow, considering the harsh conditions.
 Even BBQ beef on occasion.
 I always made it a point to bring a couple of cartons of milk back with me.
 In the evening, I fired up a small hot-plate (stealing a few watts from our radar generator) to heat the milk in my canteen cup.
 When hot, I added powdered chocolate from our C-Rations and enjoyed a nice little treat.
 Small comforts helped saved my sanity, I think.